Towards Spatial Trace with Reasoning in Vision-Language Models for Robotics: Experiments

 \section{Experiments}

-\textbf{Model Configuration.} We adopt NVILA~\cite{liu2024nvila} (2B/8B) as base model and apply SFT to obtain {\mname}-SFT.
-Due to computational limits, we only perform RFT on 2B model, yielding {\mname}-RFT.
+\textbf{Model Configuration.} We adopt NVILA~\cite{liu2024nvila} (2B/8B) as base model and apply SFT.
+Due to computational limits, we only perform RFT on 2B model.
 Since the model can accept arbitrary geometric inputs, it defaults to using only images when input types are unspecified.
-See Supp.~\ref{suppsec: implementation details} for details.
+Please check Supp.~\ref{suppsec: implementation details} for details.

+\textbf{Robotic Evaluation Configuration.} We ensure physical feasibility and smoothness by motion planning via adherence to the spatial trace, collision avoidance, and joint limits with a smoothness cost.
+We also correct VLM-generated spatial traces before use to satisfy physical constraints.
+Please see Supp.~\ref{suppsubsec: real-world evaluation} for details.